-The Malta Financial Services Authority (MFSA) ('the Authority') is the single regulator for financial services in Malta, which incorporates credit institutions, financial and electronic money institutions, securities and investment services companies, regulated markets, insurance companies, pension schemes and trustees.
-The MFSA also manages the Registry of Companies, acts as the Resolution Authority and has been appointed as the Listing Authority.
+The Malta Financial Services Authority (the 'MFSA' or the Authority') is the single regulator for financial services in Malta, which incorporates credit institutions, financial and electronic money institutions, securities and investment services companies, regulated markets, insurance companies, pension schemes and trustees.
+The MFSA also acts as the Resolution Authority and has been appointed as the Listing Authority.
 The Authority is a fully autonomous public institution and reports to Parliament on an annual basis.